bbauska/W3Cx-3of5/README.md

 7.  ...
 ```

-<h4>Choosing one day in a given week, etc. with the step: attribute
+<h4>Choosing one day in a given week, etc. with the step: attribute</h4>

 Using the value attribute for setting a date, and using step=7 for example, will make acceptable only the day of the week that corresponds to the value\'s day (e.g.: only Mondays).
 Using step=2 will make acceptable only every other day, etc.